 Becoming an EMT in Utah

 If you would like to become an EMT or Paramedic in Utah, you’re going to be required to complete a professional training course.
-Utah mandates that all Emergency Medical Technicians and Paramedics working in the state be professionally certified.
+Utah mandates that all Emergency Medical Technicians and Paramedics working in the state be professionally certified by the Utah Department of Health’s Utah Bureau of Emergency Medical Services and Preparedness.
 Regardless of the fact that EMT certification standards may vary slightly on a state-to-state level, the five steps highlighted in the next section are pretty common.

 Step 1: Finish high school or earn your G.E.D.